coralproject/coralproject-site-2016/_products/2talk.md

 Just as with our other tool [Ask](https://coralproject.net/products/ask.html), Talk is open source, decentralized, and free to use.

-**Features**
+## Features

-Our flexible plugin architecture allows publishers to select the features that make sense to them - either across their site, or on a single article.
+Our plugin architecture gives publishers incredible flexibility to select the features that make sense for your community - either across your site, or on a single article.

-Commenters
+**For Commenters**

 * Identify journalists in the conversation
 * Mute annoying voices